atlas-runtime/atlas-guides/atlas-pi.md

 On any Linux distribution, installing and setting up atlas is easy and is split into two sections:
  1. Install the client code
- 2. Install and deploy on the cloud/local with SGX hardware/simulation mode
+ 2. Install the atlas interpreter

 ### Setting up the client environment
 ```sh